Establishing Solar Power as a New Reality in Kuwait

 The Kuwait Foundation for the Advancement of Sciences, as a catalyst, is instigating the acceleration of renewable energy applications and its utilization in electricity generation to reduce dependency on fuel oil as a main source of income for Kuwait while minimizing negative environmental effects resulting from the use of fossil fuels.

 As a response to the Directives of H.H.
 Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah, the Amir of the State of Kuwait and the Chairman of KFAS’ Board of Directors, to prioritize the use of renewable energy sources in Kuwait in an attempt to reach a target of 15% of electricity demand through renewable energy sources by the year 2030, KFAS initiated and funded pilot projects that aim to promote and accelerate the use of solar energy for electrical power generation in addition to raise public awareness on these technologies.

-Energy Efficiency and Photovoltaic Systems Pilot Applications for Selected Co-Operative Society Supermarkets
+Energy Efficiency and Solar Pannels for Selected Supermarkets

 The project aims to promote and accelerate the use of solar energy by installing photovoltaic (PV) systems in the car parks of selected co-operative societies in addition to improving the energy efficiency of the co-ops major energy consumption, in this case lighting and air-conditioning systems.
 Display screen systems that illustrate the production of electrical energy, demonstrate the savings and impact of the project are installed inside the co-ops to increase public awareness among visitors on the use of renewable energy.

 The project is implemented in cooperation with the Kuwait Institute for scientific Research, the National Technology Enterprises Company (NTEC), the Ministry of Electricity and Water, Al-Zahra Co-operative Society, Al-Adailiya Co-operative Society, the Association of Co-operative Societies and "Nahtam Voluntary Team" from the Voluntary Work Center.